 - The Men in Black films make a serious case of this when they point out they avoid using universal translators because human thought is considered an infectious disease by some aliens.
 Further shown in the novelization when two race are about to attack each other with Earth in the middle, because the humans aren't considered sentient life and thus consider the planet uninhabited.

 - Arguably an Unbuilt Trope by Tolkien himself.
 His elves may be all kinds of badass (although their superiority is usually more alluded to than spelled out in loving detail), but they're at least as capable of making a mess of things as humans are — and they are bound to the world that humans get to leave behind after death.
 More than just as good in fact; The Silmarillion is essentially the story of Morgoth sitting on his throne while the Elves find new ways to screw each other over.

-- Indeed, of all the major alien species in Animorphs, only the Ellimist has any claim to being entirely superior to humanity: Yeerks are useless without a host; Gedds are barely sentient, weak and clumsy; Hork-Bajir aren't terribly bright on average (seers being the exception) and appear to age faster (though they're no joke in physical matters); and Taxxons can't control their own hunger.
+- Indeed, of all the major alien species in Animorphs, only the Ellimist has any claim to being entirely superior to humanity.
+Yeerks are useless without a host; Gedds are barely sentient, weak and clumsy; Hork-Bajir aren't terribly bright on average (seers being the exception) and appear to age faster (though they're no joke in physical matters); and Taxxons can't control their own hunger.